christopherhammerly/academic-kickstart/content/post/old_TOL/index.md

 projects: []
 ---

 Since I have switched over my website, I received a request to make my previous blog posts regarding the open letter to the LSA from Summer 2020.
-Here is both my original post entitled "Thoughts on the open letter to the LSA", originally posted on July 8th, 2020, followed by a post entitled "A response to a journalist" first posted on July 27th, 2020.
+Here is both my initial post entitled "Thoughts on the open letter to the LSA" from  July 8th, 2020, followed by a second post entitled "A response to a journalist" from July 27th, 2020.

-## Thoughts on the open letter to the LSA
+### Thoughts on the open letter to the LSA (first posted July 8th, 2020)

 I do not agree with the positions that Dr. Steven Pinker has repeatedly and publicly taken.
 He has shown an inability to listen, learn, and place facts in their proper context.
 He has, without a reasonable claim to ignorance, minimized the violence imposed by racist systems.
 Violence that has transformed with equal malice from slavery, to segregation, to police brutality and mass incarceration; from treaties, to genocide, to reservations, to forced assimilation and termination.
 This violence has not been recognized or repaired with the same systematicity with which it is has been inflicted.